eqNj/eqN-PD2-Filter/README.md

 Ensured all 'potential runewords' listed in non-magic, socketed item descriptions are accurate with Season 4 update.

 Ensured any and all newly useful runeword bases are always showing and sometimes notifying.
-(4 socket, etheral elite shields, 3 socket ethereal class or elite helms, 5 socket elite amazon bows, etc.)
+(4 socket, ethereal elite shields, 3 socket ethereal class or elite helms, 5 socket elite amazon bows, etc.)

 Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the endgame.